Effects of Hurricane Irma in Florida: Monroe County

 A total of six homes experienced slight impacts on Bahia Honda Key.
 Additionally, dozens of mobile homes were overturned at an RV park.
-Fisherman's Community Hospital in Marathon was completely destroyed, and as of 2019 is being rebuilt.
+A hospital in Marathon was completely destroyed, and as of 2019 is being rebuilt.
 Bahia Honda State Park was devastated, with bathrooms, campgrounds, parking lots, pavilions, and streets destroyed or washed away.
 The nature center and the bayside cabins were deroofed and suffered extensive water damage.
 Much of the park also experienced beach erosion.
-On Ohio Key, a number of RVs were overturned at the Sunshine Key RV Resort and Marina, with several rendered uninhabitable.
+On Ohio Key, a number of RVs were overturned, with several rendered uninhabitable.
 Overall, 397 structures were inflicted major damage.
-On Pigeon Key, which consists entirely of the Pigeon Key Historic District, every structure was damaged, with one building being knocked off its foundation.
+On Pigeon Key, which is entirely a historic district, every structure was damaged, with one building being knocked off its foundation.
 A dock was also destroyed.

-One death occurred before the storm in Marathon when a man lost control of his pickup truck while driving in tropical storm force winds and crashed into a tree.
+One person died in Marathon after losing control of his vehicle in high winds and crashing into a tree.
 There was another fatality during the storm, with a body was found under the rumble of a home.
 At the Ocean Breeze Mobile Home Community, winds tossed some mobile homes as far as 90 ft from their foundations, while storm surge inundated the trailer park with chest-deep water.
 Several small planes were overturned at the airport and had to be removed before military aircraft could return.
-At the Boot Key Harbor City Marina, the largest public harbor in the Florida Keys, about 200 of the nearly 300 boats were lost or capsized.
-One person went missing there after taking refuge on his boat during the storm.
+At the Boot Key Harbor City Marina, the largest public harbor in the Florida Keys, about 200 of the nearly 300 boats were lost or capsized, leaving one person missing.
 Storm surge flooded the marina clubhouse with about 2 ft of water.
 Throughout Marathon, the hurricane caused minor damage to 829 homes, dealt major damage to 1,402 homes, and destroyed 394 homes.